-Karl is a Board Certified Clinical Chaplain, CPSP Counselor that specializes in grief counseling.
+Karl is a Board Certified Clinical Chaplain, CPSP Counselor who specializes in grief counseling.
 Karl has partnered with the Richard Lambert Foundation Family Grief & Healing Center since 2014, by leading the centers grief workshops, seminars, monthly support groups and seeing new clients for grief counseling.
-Karl has been a Clinical Chaplain and Educator at the Denver Hospice for 9 years and has a passion to help people through their grief journey.
-Karl will address your loss with sensitivity and compassion.
-He has been counseling teens and adults for 30 years and in his private practice Peaks and Creeks Life Development, Karl is highly experienced in grief and loss, relationship issues, individual and couples therapy and pre-marital counseling.
+Karl worked for the Denver Hospice for over 10 years and has a passion to help people through their grief journey and will address your loss with sensitivity and compassion.
+Karl has been counseling teens and adults for over 30 years in his private practice Peaks and Creeks Life Development and is highly experienced in grief, loss, relationship issues, individual and couples therapy.
 We are thankful to have Karl on our team.

 -Master of Divinity, Southwestern Theological Seminary

 -Board Certified Clinical Chaplain, College of Pastoral Supervision and Psychotherapy